 ► Email Webfiction World at WebfictionWorld-at-gmail-dot-com, with “Reading Submission: [Title of Piece]” in the subject (or specific question(s)).

-► You may also alert us and/or ask questions by emailing the Webcomic Beacon at WebcomicBeacon-at-gmail-dot-com, with “Book Review: [brief and specific info here]” in the subject.
+► You may also alert us and/or ask questions by emailing the Webcomic Beacon at WebcomicBeacon-at-gmail-dot-com, with “Review Request (month-year): [comic title]” in the subject.
 We reserve the right to not review submitted materials, based on content or legal concerns.
-Sorry.
-Non-comic work not accepted at this time, for review.

 If you would like to submit products (hardware, software, books, music, etc) for use to use or for evaluation on a program, and/or to be used as a giveaway or prize, you can sent them to: